CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

 Specific Response Tuning
 ------------------------

-These general guidelines are great for understanding what's happening in a closed loop controller and how to forward-calculate what a reasonable starting point is.
-However, the specific mechanism you're tuning is going to affect how to find the ideal gains and what gains you should be using in the first place.
+These general guidelines are great for understanding what is happening in a closed loop controller and how to forward-calculate what a reasonable starting point is.
+However, the specific mechanism you are tuning is going to affect how to find the ideal gains and what gains you should be using in the first place.

 Flywheel Tuning with TorqueCurrentFOC
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Below is a list of steps and a simulator that provides the opportunity to try tuning a flywheel system using PID with TorqueControl.
 The Red line is the setpoint of the flywheel controller, purple is the current velocity, and the green line is the current of the motor in stator-amps.

 This particular flywheel has a maximum velocity of 100 rps.

 Tuning a flywheel is largely done with the following steps:

 1. Zero all PID gains.
 2. Set a high setpoint (typically 8/10th the maximum velocity).
 3. Increase kS until the wheel starts moving, then back off to just before that movement.
- 4. Set kP to a very low number (typically 10 / setpoint is a good starting point).
+4. Set kP to a very low number (typically 1 * ``RotorToSensorRatio`` * ``SensorToMechanismRatio`` is a good starting point).
 5. Adjust kV until flywheel achieves setpoint.
 6. Set a low setpoint (1/10th of the maximum velocity).
 7. Adjust kS until flywheel achieves setpoint.
 8. Set back to the high setpoint.
 9. Repeat steps 5-8 until the gains do not change.
 10. Increase kP until the flywheel oscillates, then back off to just before that oscillation.
 11. Verify gains hold for expected velocities.

 .. dropdown:: "Why" for each step

    1. We start with PID gains at 0 to isolate as many of the forces in play as possible, and iteratively get closer to the "ideal" gains.
    2. There needs to be a setpoint for the parameters to take affect, and a higher setpoint sets up the following steps.
    3. The kS gain is meant to reduce the effect of friction without it moving the mechanism on its own, so getting it as close to breaking friction without it actually breaking friction is ideal.
-However, this step alone only accounts for static friction which isn't ideal in a flywheel, where it'll typically be experiencing rolling friction.
+However, this step alone only accounts for static friction, which is not ideal in a flywheel that typically experiences kinetic friction.
 This is managed in a later step.
    4. A low kP will magnify the requirement for a good kS and kV.
-If this gain is too high it'll mask a "bad" kS and kV during the kS/kV tuning.
+If this gain is too high, it will mask a "bad" kS and kV during the kS/kV tuning.
    5. When the setpoint is high, the kV will dwarf the kS term in its effectiveness, so the kV term should be prioritized to achieve the setpoint.
    6. Setting a low setpoint will prioritize the kS term during its tuning phase.
-   7. With the low setpoint, the kS term will dwarf the kV term and correctly account for rolling friction.
+   7. With the low setpoint, the kS term will dwarf the kV term, so kS can be tuned to correctly account for kinetic friction.
    8. Going back to a high setpoint verifies the kV term is still correct.
-   9. Typically, after reducing kS the system won't achieve its high setpoint, so the kV term needs to increase.
+   9. Typically, after reducing kS the system will not achieve its high setpoint, so the kV term needs to increase.
 Similarly, increasing kV may cause the system to overshoot the low setpoint, requiring the kS to lower.
 This procedure continues until the kS/kV gains stabilize and stop changing, indicating the feed forwards are correct.
    10. With proper kS/kV terms, the kP can be increased to quickly achieve the setpoint.
 The system wants as high a kP gain as possible to decrease the time taken to get to the setpoint.
 The limit of how high the kP term can be is determined by the system latency, at which point the oscillation is impossible to avoid.
-The goal of repeating steps 5-8 is to find that limit.
-   11. Always verify the gains work for the setpoints you expect the system to be commanded, as it's possible the generic gains may not work under the operating range of the system.
-If that's the case, adjust the setpoints to be within the expected operating range and re-tune with them.
+   11. Always verify the gains work for the setpoints you expect the system to be commanded, as it is possible the generic gains may not work under the operating range of the system.
+If that is the case, adjust the setpoints to be within the expected operating range and re-tune with them.

 The simulator below allows you to follow these steps to find the right gains.